 Contrast in size can certainly be your friend when pairing fixtures of the same style together.
 Don’t be afraid to go big with one very large pendant, then pair it with medium and small versions of the same style, like these Random Lights from Moooi.

-They say less is more, but a group of great pendant lights creates both a stunning design element and added illumination to your space.
+They say less is more, but a multi-light pendant lights create a stunning design element while providing added illumination to your space.
 A cluster of a few fixtures you really love could certainly make the case that more is more.

 Whitney is the senior web designer at YLiving.
 As a mom with an energetic toddler and large, playful dog; she is all about simple, well-designed furniture and storage solutions that make life easier.